rblakeman/CST205-Project2/ReadMe.txt

 GitHub repository: https://github.com/rblakeman/CST205-Project2/tree/merged

-Future work: in the future we want to make this program runnable on android using a wrapper and then releasing it on google play store. reworking the gui to remove bugs within the system and adding functionality based on being on a phone. possibly adding twitter functionality.
+Future work: Reworking the gui to remove bugs within the system and adding functionality based on being on a phone. fix cat function